-Non-prepacked or loose foods can include any foods which are loose loose from a delicatessen counter, fresh pizza, fish, salad bars and bread in bakery shops.
-In a catering environment this applies to ready-to-eat foods such as meals in a restaurant, café or takeaway.
+Loose foods include everything that is not prepacked, for example from a delicatessen counter, fresh pizza, fish, salad bars and bread in bakery shops.
+In a catering environment, this applies to ready-to-eat foods such as meals in a restaurant, café or takeaway.

-- You must provide allergen information for non-prepacked foods in written or oral formats.
-If you aren’t going to provide this in an upfront written format, you should use clear signposting to where consumers can find this information.
+- You must make allergen information available in writing or by speaking to staff.
+If you are not providing this information in writing, clearly signpost to where consumers can find this information.

 - You can use logos or symbols when accompanied by words and numbers on menus